Tottenham vs Aston Villa Predicted Lineups, Odds, Preview & Prediction

 Torres: Will start in Mings’ place.

-Watkins: Injured during England game vs Wales but not serious, expected to be fit.
-Withdrawn from England squad.
+Watkins: Injured during England game vs Wales but not serious, expected to be fit to start on Sunday.

 Malen: Now a preferred started at RW.